fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 In this section, we will create a chart using `FusionCharts Django` server-side wrapper.
 We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
 Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').

+For this example, we have created a view named `views.py`.
+To keep things simple we have placed all the chart rendering logics in the `view.py` view only.

+> The example view we created is `app_name/views.py`.

 Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a Column 2D chart as shown below:

 {% embed_chart getting-started-your-first-chart.js %}